 |3||Match 5 Numbers|

 |6||Match 4 Numbers|

 |12||Match 2 + 1 Lucky Star|

 How Do I Win EuroMillions?

 The EuroMillions jackpot is equivalent to the sum of the highest Prize Category announced by the organisers.
-To win the jackpot, the seven numbers on your ticket (5+2 Stars) must match the winning numbers drawn in the jackpot draw (to increase your chances you can also play EuroMillions using system entries).
+To win the jackpot, the seven numbers on your game (5+2 Stars) must match the winning numbers drawn in the jackpot draw (to increase your chances you can also bet on EuroMillions using system bets).

 Do I Pay Tax on Winnings?

 Generally there is no tax to pay on lottery winnings in Australia, but players are advised to check with the local tax authorities in the case of any win.

 Why Should I Bet on EuroMillions Online at Lottoland®?